duolajiang/RCTrep/README.md

 1.  observational study with real world data
 2.  randomized control trial with experiment data

+The package can also replicate a target study in which only meta data is avaiable (point estimate and interval estimate of average treatment effect, conditional average treatment effect conditioning on univariate variable, and univariate distribution).

 The package use R6 Object-oriented programming system.
 Below is the class diagram defined in the package:
 ![schematic](man/figures/README-schematic.png) The package new two